adrienbrault/website/src/posts/2023-11-ha-molotov-deeplinks.md

 ---
 title: Using Alexa to change the Molotov.tv channel
+description: In this article, I detail my journey of integrating Alexa for channel control on Molotov.tv, using an Nvidia Shield Android TV.
+I'll guide you through each step, starting from the initial challenge of navigating channel selection, to the ultimate solution achieved with Home Assistant.
 date: 2023-11-22
 ---

+> {{ description }}

 We use [Molotov.tv](https://www.molotov.tv) on our Nvidia Shield Android TV to watch Live TV and program replays.
 The application home screen isn't a list of channels, but a list of programs.
 The list of channels to watch live TV are in a separate menu.